-James Quincey is President and Chief Executive Officer (CEO) of The Coca-Cola Company.
-Before becoming CEO on May 1, 2017, he led all of the company’s operating units worldwide as President and Chief Operating Officer from August 2015.
+Before becoming CEO on May 1, 2017, James Quincey led all of the company’s operating units worldwide as President and Chief Operating Officer from August 2015.

-Prior to his role as head of the Europe Group, Quincey served as President of the Northwest Europe and Nordics business unit (NWEN) from 2008 to 2012.
-Among Quincey’s many accomplishments during this time was his leadership during the acquisition of innocent juice in 2009. innocent is now sold in more than 14 countries and is well on its way to becoming one of the company’s brands that generates more than US$ 1 billion in annual revenue.
+Prior to Mr. Quincey’s role as head of the Europe Group, he served as President of the Northwest Europe and Nordics business unit from 2008 to 2012.
+Among Mr. Quincey’s many accomplishments during this time was his leadership during the acquisition of innocent juice in 2009. innocent is now sold in more than 14 countries and is well on its way to becoming one of the company’s brands that generates more than US$ 1 billion in annual revenue.

-Prior to joining Coca-Cola, Quincey was a Partner in strategy consulting at The Kalchas Group, a spin-off from Bain & Company and McKinsey.
-Quincey, who is bilingual in English and Spanish, received a bachelor’s degree in Electronic Engineering from the University of Liverpool.
+Prior to joining Coca-Cola, Mr. Quincey was a Partner in strategy consulting at The Kalchas Group, a spin-off from Bain & Company and McKinsey.